lllyasviel/ControlNet/README.md

 ### News

-2023/02/12 - Now you can play with any community models by [Transferring the ControlNet](https://github.com/lllyasviel/ControlNet/discussions/12).
+2023/02/12 - Now you can play with any community model by [Transferring the ControlNet](https://github.com/lllyasviel/ControlNet/discussions/12).

 2023/02/11 - [Low VRAM mode](docs/low_vram.md) is added.
 Please use this mode if you are using 8GB GPU(s) or if you want larger batch size.